SSXModding/SSX-ElfLdr/README.md

 #### Setup (SSX Tricky)
  - Extract all of the game's files from the ISO into a directory of your choosing.
  - Copy `ssx_elfldr.elf` alongside the main game ELF.

+#### Setup (SSX 3)
+ - Extract all of the game's files from the ISO into a directory of your choosing.
+ - (Optional) Remove the PAD files, they are not needed and a waste of disk space.
+ - Copy `ssx_elfldr.elf` alongside the main game ELF.

 ### MemClr patch